catamphetamine/react-time-ago/README.md

   * 5 years ago
   * … or whatever else

-## Usage
+## Install

-`react-time-ago` component uses [`javascript-time-ago`](https://github.com/catamphetamine/javascript-time-ago) library internally for generating the output.
-First, install `react-time-ago` package (it will automatically install `javascript-time-ago`).

 ```sh
 $ npm install react-time-ago --save
 ```

+The requirement for the default exported component (the one with the tooltip component) is React >= 16 because the tooltip uses `ReactDOM.createPortal()`.
+For older React versions use the `/no-tooltip` export which doesn't use the tooltip component.

+## Use

-Then, in the application's main file initialize `javascript-time-ago` library with the desired locales.
+`react-time-ago` component uses [`javascript-time-ago`](https://github.com/catamphetamine/javascript-time-ago) library internally for generating localized relative time strings.
+When `react-time-ago` package is installed `javascript-time-ago` package is installed automatically with it.
+In the application's main file initialize `javascript-time-ago` library with the desired locales.
 By default no locales are initialized.

 #### ./src/index.js